Upgrade the Nacos engine version

 Before you begin

-Select an instance edition: Before upgrading, refer to the Instance Edition Selection Guide to decide whether to upgrade to the developer edition or the professional edition.
-For the billing details of each edition, see Billing Overview of Common Instances.
+• Select an instance edition: Before upgrading, refer to the Instance Edition Selection Guide to decide whether to upgrade to the developer or professional edition.
+For billing details, see Billing Overview of Common Instances.

-Evaluate specifications: To ensure data consistency and a stable upgrade, MSE Nacos performs a doublewrite on registered service data during the process.
-Before you start, ensure that the number of provider instances in your cluster does not exceed the capacity of your basic edition specifications.
-This prevents the doublewrite from affecting your services.
+• Evaluate specifications: During the upgrade, MSE Nacos performs a doublewrite on registered service data to ensure data consistency.
+Before you begin, ensure that the provider instance count in your cluster does not exceed the capacity of your basic edition specifications.
 For more information, see Evaluate the Capabilities of Common Instances.

-Review engine version compatibility: For information about the features of different MSENacos engine versions, see Nacos engine versions.
-For system stability, we recommend that you avoid using restricted Nacos SDK versions.
-To understand the reasons and find solutions, see Restricted Nacos SDK versions.
+• Review engine version compatibility: For details about MSE Nacos engine version features, see Nacos engine versions.
+For system stability, avoid using restricted Nacos SDK versions.
+For details, see Restricted Nacos SDK versions.

-Eureka engine: The MSE-managed Eureka service has been discontinued.
+• Eureka engine: The MSE-managed Eureka service has been discontinued.
 MSE Nacos supports the Eureka protocol and is compatible with Eureka clients.
-We recommend migrating your Eureka basic edition instances to MSE Nacos professional or developer edition instances.
+Migrate your Eureka basic edition instances to MSE Nacos professional or developer edition.

 Upgrade impact

-The upgrade process is designed to be seamless for your services.
-However, network reconnections may occur, generating reconnection logs.
+• The upgrade is seamless for your services, but network reconnections may occur and generate reconnection logs.
 Monitoring data may also show temporary fluctuations due to the cluster restart.

-Network reconnections during the upgrade may cause heartbeat renewal to fail for a small number of registered instances.
-The Eureka client will automatically retry the registration during its next renewal cycle and will recover after connecting to a healthy server node.
+• Network reconnections during the upgrade may cause heartbeat renewal to fail for some registered instances.
+The Eureka client automatically retries registration during its next renewal cycle and recovers after connecting to a healthy node.

 Upgrade path